Fed policy to turn mildly restrictive in 2019, Evans says

 Policy will, Evans said, respond to circumstance.
 If uncertainty over trade policy begins to hurt business spending, for instance, the Fed may deliver a shallower path of rate hikes; if the Fed or fiscal policy proves to have been more stimulative than thought then it may need to tighten policy further.

-But overall, Evans’ message was clear: by next year, higher rates will already start to slow one of the longest economic expansions in U.S. history.
+But overall, Evans’ message was clear: higher rates by next year will start to restrict growth and employment.
+(Reporting by Ann Saphir Editing by Chizu Nomiyama)